The Costly Mistakes Business Owners Make Managing Their Google Ads

 The wrong PPC company can waste your time and money, focus too closely on stats rather than end results, make excuses why your campaigns are not working.
 And, worse-case-scenario, put you into financial hardship or entirely out of business.

-This is why you must hire a PPC management company who have a proven track record.
+This is why you must hire a PPC management company that has a proven track record.

 So, without further ado…